-the best foldable phone you can buy Foldable phones have emerged as a unique segment in the smartphone market, offering innovative designs and functionalities that appeal to a diverse range of users.
+the best foldable phone you can buy Foldable phones have emerged as a unique segment in the smartphone market, offering innovative designs and functionalities that cater to diverse user needs.

 the best foldable phone you can buy